Work in Iceland

-The country has one of most impressive unemployment rates in Europe (3.5% in May 2022).
-Iceland is also the most peaceful country in the world - a title it has held since 2008, according to the Global Peace Index 2022.
+The country has an impressive unemployment rate (3.4% in May 2024).
+Iceland is also the most peaceful country in the world - a title it has held since 2008, according to the Global Peace Index 2024.

 While Iceland is one of the more expensive European locations, there's plenty to see and do that won't cost you a penny.
 Make the most of your generous holiday allowance by exploring geysers, glaciers, mountains and volcanoes.
 You could visit the famous Blue Lagoon, or watch the Northern Lights dancing in the sky.
 The country also puts on an impressive number of festivals so check out the Winter Lights Festival, International Literary Festival, The Colour Run, Pride and the International Film Festival, all held in the capital city of Reykjavik.